How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Kick off your final morning in Tokyo by heading to Asakusa to check out the famous Senso-ji Temple.
 It’s one of the most photographed spots in the city, so you’ll want to get there early.
 Once the crowds start to arrive, wander over to Ueno Park to spend a couple of hours walking the trails and sitting on benches beside the pretty lake.

-Akihabara used to be Tokyo’s electronics district and while you can still find tons of technology stores there, it’s now also the home of manga madness.
-In short, this neighbourhood is bright, noisy, and full of comic book stores.
+Akihabara used to be Tokyo’s electronics district and while you can still find plentiful technology stores there — Dave bought a new shaver there! — it’s now also the home of manga madness.
+In short, this neighbourhood is bright, noisy, and jam-packed with comic book stores.
 It’s the perfect place to spend an afternoon people-watching, experiencing culture shock, and pondering how it’s possible for so much neon to exist in one place.

-This part of the city is exactly how you’re imagining Tokyo to be before you arrive.
+This part of the city is exactly what you’re imagining when you think of Tokyo.

 Day Five: Check Out Mount Fuji from Hakone